Koundinya-Git/omni-dashboard/README.md

 ---

 ### 2.4 Multimodal Audio & Zero-Cloud TTS Pipeline (Offline Spotify + Voices)
-Omni-Core provides lightning-fast voice generation and its own built-in music player.
+We also provide lightning-fast voice generation and a built-in music player.

-* **Piper TTS Engine:** The AI speaks to you using offline voice models.
+* **Piper TTS Engine:** The AI can speak to you using offline voice models.
 The system does math in the background (`Length Scale = 200 / Words Per Minute`) to perfectly match your preferred listening speed.
 * **YT-DLP Offline Vault:** Instead of paying for Spotify Premium, Omni-Core allows you to search YouTube Music directly inside the app.
 When you click download, it fetches the raw `.mp3` file directly to your hard drive.
-It builds an unbreakable, ad-free "Flow State" playlist vault that works perfectly even if you have no Wi-Fi.
+It builds an unbreakable, ad-free "Flow State" playlist vault that works perfectly even if you have no Wi-Fi (or LAN/Ethernet for the super-geeks out there).

 ---

 ### 2.5 The Observer Effect: Immutable Telemetry & Live Memory
-This is the psychological core of Omni-Dashboard, built specifically for procrastinating students.
-Psychology proves we work exponentially harder when we know we are being watched.
+This is the psychological stone foundation we built out of Omni-Dashboard, built specifically for procrastinating students.
+Psychology proves we work exponentially harder when we know we are being watched, like when you have that one teacher/manager running rings around you.
+Quite annoying yes, but increase productivity.

-1. **The Silent Watcher Thread:** A detached, invisible loop runs continuously in the background of your computer.
-Every 10 seconds, it asks your operating system: *"What app is the user looking at right now?"*
+1. **The Silent Watcher Thread:** It's basically a detached, invisible loop that runs continuously in the background of your computer.
+Every 10 seconds, it asks your operating system: *"What app/website is the user looking at right now?"*
 2. **Behavioral Categorization:** It categorizes your behavior automatically.
 Using VS Code or reading a PDF?
 Tagged as **"Deep Work"**.
 Scrolling Twitter or YouTube?
 Tagged as **"Distraction"**.
 3. **Immutable Persistence:** This data is written into the `immutable_telemetry` table in your database. **There is no delete button.** You cannot hide your distractions from the system.
 You cannot lie to yourself about how much you studied.
+Well, unless you find out how to get to system files, but if you are willing to go there, nobody can help you lol.
 4. **Live Memory Stream:** Just like high-end tools (PiecesOS or Windows Recall), Omni-Core rolls up your recent activity into a summary.
-When you ask the AI for advice, it secretly injects: *"The user has spent 45m in VS Code, and 12m on YouTube."* **The AI is fully aware of your real-time behavior.** It will proactively suggest a break if you are overworked, or harshly scold you if you've been slacking off.
+When you ask the AI for advice, it secretly injects: *"The user has spent 45m in VS Code, and 12m on YouTube."* **The AI is fully aware of your real-time behavior.** It will proactively suggest a break if you are overworked, or harshly scold you (depends on persona heavily tho, [side-note, please don't go for Victor lol, he's the strictest of all of them.
+We built him as a test-subject and kept him there, just for fun]) if you've been slacking off.

 ---

 ### 2.6 Advanced Automation: Flashcards & Auto-Summaries
-Omni-Core uses your raw data to do your homework for you.
+It uses your raw data to do your homework for you.
 * **Auto-Flashcard Generation:** By analyzing the notes you take in the app and the RAG textbook extracts, the AI autonomously formats and spits out ready-to-study flashcard arrays.
 * **Meeting & Class Summarization:** Hit the "AI Summarize" button on any class note, and the system packages the raw text, queries the High-Performance AI model, and appends a deeply structured, bulleted list of key takeaways to the bottom of your document.
 * **Future Audio Loopback:** The system is wired to eventually capture your computer's internal audio (WASAPI loopback).
 This means it will listen to your Zoom classes and transcribe them live.